Eklutna Dam: Background

 embankment dam was constructed just downstream.
 Construction and rehabilitation was carried out until 1966.
 In 1997 the Alaska Power Authority sold the dam and power plant to Anchorage Municipal Light and Power, Chugach Electric Association and Matanuska Electric Association for US$6 million.
+Chugach Electric acquired Anchorage Municipal Light and Power in 2020.

 Design

 The dam is 26 ft tall and 555 ft long.
 It is filled with 5000 cuyd sand, gravel and earth and its crest is 875 ft above sea level.
 The reservoir created by the dam, Eklutna Lake, covers 3247 acre and is 7 mi long.
 At an elevation of 867.5 ft, the reservoir holds 182000 acre.ft of water.
 To connect the reservoir and power plant, there is a 9 ft diameter, 4.46 mi long penstock which starts at the intake, located on the northwest corner of the lake.
 From the intake, water rushes down the penstock where it reaches two 23.5 MW Francis turbine-generators.
 Water used by the power plant is then discharged into the Knik River.